Philip Wayne Powell: Biography

 Among his several influential books are Soldiers, Indians, and Silver: The Northward Advance of New Spain, 1550-1600 (1952) and Mexico's Miguel Caldera: The Taming of America's First Frontier, 1548-1594 (1977).
-Tree of Hate: Propaganda and Prejudices Affecting Relations with the Hispanic World (1971) is about the relations between the United States and Spain and Latin America.
+Tree of Hate: Propaganda and Prejudices Affecting Relations with the Hispanic World (1971) is about the relations between the United States and Spain with Latin America.

 Powell died of a heart attack in Santa Barbara on September 17, 1987.
 The Philip and Maria Powell Prize was established in the History Department at UCSB to recognize outstanding graduate students in Latin American or Iberian history.